MarcelineVQ/blessed-derive/README.md

 or `((a -> b) -> b) i.e. (p -> n) -> p `
 Note how in the disallowed cases it's because `b` is `n`egative.

-Function types are disallowed entirely in Foldable/Traversable instances.
+Function types which use the last parameter of the datatype are disallowed entirely in Foldable/Traversable instances.

 Deriving is straightforward:
 ```idris2